EuclidesKinto/brasileirao-vuejs/README.md

 # vue-brasileirao

- Campeonato Brasileiro feito em Vue.js CDN
+ Campeonato Brasileiro feito em Vue.js 2.5.17 via CDN

  [See how the Project is](https://euclideskinto.github.io/brasileirao-vuejs/)